 ‘Emotional Literacy is always the hook for me.
-Learning should start with meaningful relationships which open a World of possibilities and channel young people’s curiosities.
-Making learning relevant in a Real-World context makes for happy enthused learners.
+Learning should start with meaningful relationships which opens up a World of possibilities to channel young people’s curiosities.
+Making learning relevant in a real-world context makes for happy enthused learners.

 Creativity is a skill, one which can be developed, and with the right attitudes I have seen learners become great problem solvers, collaborators, develop computational thinking and develop an understanding that to ‘fail’ is just another step towards success’

-Creative Agent: Angharad works for and with Arts Council of Wales as a Creative Agent.
-This role is an integral part of the Lead Creative Schools Scheme which runs over 5 years throughout Wales and has a focus on embedding creative learning throughout the curriculum in both primary and secondary schools.
+Creative Agent: Angharad has worked for and with Arts Council of Wales as a Creative Agent.
+This role is an integral part of the Lead Creative Schools Scheme which runs throughout Wales and has a focus on embedding creative learning throughout the curriculum in both primary and secondary schools.
 Family learning is also at the heart of this scheme.

 Responsibilities: I draw on my practical experience of ‘creativity’, and act as a catalyst to respond to each school’s individual development priorities and needs.
 Whether from the arts, culture, heritage, sport, creative industries, science, or other sectors, the skills I have enable me to challenge, support and sustain new practice in the field of creative learning.
 I aim to promote new ways of working, with innovative and bespoke programmes of learning designed to improve the quality of teaching and learning.